Just like with humans, stress is a serious problem with fish too. Often stress is the main inducer of many guppy illnesses.

 - cloudy or swollen eyes (this can be caused by bacteria or internal parasites)

 - female guppies will get extremely thin after giving birth (caused by stress during labor)

 Stress is one of the main causes of guppy diseases.
 Finding the exact cause of stress and treating the illness accordingly with proper medication is a must if you are concerned about the health and life of your fish.

-If you are using medication, remember to turn off UV sterilizer and remove the active carbon from you filter, because these will neutralize the medication, having no effect on your fish.
+If you are using a medication, remember to turn off UV sterilizer and remove the active carbon from your filter, because these will neutralize the medication, having no effect on your fish.

 Keep your guppies together with non-aggressive fish.
 Feed them a variety of high-quality food.
 Do your weekly water changes and maintain your fish tank regularly.
 Heat or cool the water as temperature requires.
 Enjoy your beautiful and healthy fish.